Bud Scott: Biography

 Scott was the first person to use a guitar in a modern dance orchestra, in Dave Peyton's group accompanying Ethel Waters at Chicago's Cafe de Paris.
 He then joined Jimmie Noone's Apex Club Orchestra, and was part of the Vocalion recording sessions in 1928 that included "Blues My Naughty Sweetie Gives to Me", featuring Scott's guitar solo; "King Joe", written by Scott; and "Sweet Lorraine", which Scott would later call "the best recording I ever made".

 In 1929 Scott was one of the many New Orleans musicians who moved to California.
 "I joined Mutt Carey's band playing in clubs around Los Angeles", Scott told jazz historian Floyd Levin.
 "From 1930 to 1944 I played every conceivable sort of date to make a living.
 I played solos, worked in vaudeville shows, film and radio studios, and the pit orchestra at the Lincoln Theater.
 I formed a trio and played in some of the best Hollywood spots including the Florentine Gardens".

-In 1944 Scott joined an all-star traditional New Orleans band that was a leader of the West Coast revival, put together for the CBS Radio series The Orson Welles Almanac.
+In 1944 Scott joined an all-star traditional New Orleans band that led the West Coast revival, put together for the CBS Radio series The Orson Welles Almanac.
 The All Star Jazz Group also included Mutt Carey, Ed Garland, Jimmie Noone (succeeded by Barney Bigard), Kid Ory, Zutty Singleton and Buster Wilson.
 Renamed Kid Ory's Creole Jazz Band, the group then made a significant series of recordings on the Crescent Records label.
 Ory and Scott co-wrote "Get Out of Here", one of the 16 sides the band recorded.

 Scott continued to play with Kid Ory's band.
 With his academic background Scott also wrote most of the band's arrangements — a talent that earned him the nickname "The Master".

 Scott was one of the jazz greats who performed and appeared in the 1947 film, New Orleans.
 Uncredited, Kid Ory's Creole Jazz Band performed on the soundtrack of the 1947 RKO feature film, Crossfire, with clarinetist Barney Bigard; "I do remember Bud Scott had to sing Shine in that old deep voice of his," Bigard later recalled.